who is bread and pomegranates

 Welcome, I am Christina Baird.
 I am passionate about helping people grow and thrive and am particularly interested in workplace wellbeing, creativity and resilience.
 I would love the opportunity to come alongside you and support your reflection and growth, whether that is for ongoing professional supervision or coaching or for a debriefing session.
 I am also available for group training and workshops.

 I love learning and have a PhD in social psychology, a graduate diploma in theology and a certificate in professional supervision.
+I am an associate member of The International Society for Coaching Psychology.
 I have been in Christian ministry in NZ for just over 12 years, almost 5 of that was in student mission, and for the most recent 7 years I have worked in personnel development for a mission agency.

 why bread and pomegranates